 Create ways to spend quality time with your child.
-Show your child you love them.
+Show your child you love him her.
 Have dinner together.
 Use it to catch up on the day’s happenings.
 Make it positive and happy.
 Allow your child express himself herself, his her feelings and needs.

-Children these days are facing tremendous challenges due to advancement in technology, social media and all, they are bombarded with all sorts of negative media.
+Children these days are facing tremendous pressure due to the social media.
+They are bombarded with all sorts of negative media.
 Guide your child, build his her self-esteem through communicating your love to him or her.

 Play with your child.
 Show positive physical contact, touch, hug, express your affection for your child.
 Know where your child is and who he or she is with at all times.

 Help your children know God.
 Raise them God’s way.
 Help them develop personal relationships with God.
-Teach them to pray.
-Be a praying parent.
 Pray for your children.
-Learn to take everything to God in prayer.
+Take everything to God in prayer.